First reading of the Draft Act on Amendments to the Penal Code and the Code of Criminal Procedure (695 SE)

 Collective Decision

-The first reading of Draft Bill 695 SE was concluded.
+The first reading of Bill 695 was concluded.

 Collective Decision

-The deadline for the submission of amendments was set for October 22nd of the current year at 17:15.
+The deadline for submitting amendments was set as October 22nd at 5:15 PM.

 Aseesimees Arvo Aller